PRESERVATION KENTUCKY PROGRAMS

 - Tim Peters and Lois Mateus for Nulu Business District, Louisville

-The KY Historic Preservation Legislative Summit is a biennial gathering that happens at the KY State Capitol, several months prior to the budget session of the KY Legislature.
-Main Street managers, archaelogists, community preservationists, and planners come together to discuss development and enhancement of historic preservation policy in the Commonwealth.
+The KY Historic Preservation Legislative Summit is a biennial gathering that happens at the Kentucky Sate Capital, several months prior to the budget session of the Kentucky Legislature.
+Main Street managers, archaeologists, community preservationtists, and planners come together to discuss development and enhancement of historic preservation policyin the Commonwealth.
 One goal behind this summit is to have grassroots input and build consensus on PK's legislative platform.
 Another goal is to identify key issues impacting historic preservation practice and develop strategies to resolve them.
 For more information on the 2011 summit, click here.
-Historic Preservation Lobby Day is planned for January 26 2012.

 Preservation Kentucky also assist with advocacy efforts on the federal level.
 Every February/March, PK organizes a group of statewide preservationists as Preservation Action's State Coordinator.
 Backed with statistical information, our group typically meets with seasoned Congressional staffers to discuss of the importance of historic places in our state and the role that historic tax credits and the KY Main Street program have played in our economy.